clorton/emodpy-malaria-singlebranch/README.md

     return demog
 ```

-### What happens if I don't VPN in?
+### Why is it hanging on the Bamboo/downloading EXE step?

-You can't access Bamboo and download the Eradication binaries (including pluglins and schema)
+Make sure you are logged into the VPN.
+If you aren't logged into the VPN, you can't access Bamboo and download the Eradication binaries (including pluglins and schema)

 ### How do I specify the number of cores?